sightmachine/sightmachine-sdk/performance/README.md

 ### 4. Running the Script
 To run the script, execute the following command in your terminal:
 ```
-python load_test_performance_analysis.py --perfxml <path_to_xml_file>
+python load_test_performance_analysis.py --config-file <path_to_config_file> --metrics-xml <path_to_xml_file>
 ```
 Replace `<path_to_xml_file>` with the desired path where you want to save the performance metrics XML file.
-If you don't want to save the metrics, you can omit the `--perfxml` argument.
+If you don't want to save the metrics, you can omit the `--metrics-xml` argument.

 ### 5. Output
 Once the script execution completes, it will display the performance metrics on the console.
-If the `--perfxml` argument is provided, the metrics will also be saved to the specified XML file.
+If the `--metrics-xml` argument is provided, the metrics will also be saved to the specified XML file.

 The XML contains performance metrics for each API tested during the load test: